zurfarosa/Dutch/RULES.md

 Players should refer to non-power cards by their suit and bid value, for example 'red 1-bid' or 'blue 5-bid'.

 # Set-up
+Each player is dealt a **personal deck** of ten cards.
+Players can choose to discard any unwanted cards from their personal deck, replacing them with new cards.
+This is known as **taking a mulligan**, and may only be performed once.
+The discarded cards should then be shuffled back into the main deck.

-Each player is dealt a personal deck of nine cards.
-Players may look at their personal deck, providing they shuffle it afterwards (see **Peaking at Cards** below).
-Each player takes the top five cards from their personal deck into their hand.
+Each player then shuffles their personal deck and places it face down in front of them.
+Each player then takes the top six cards from their personal deck into their hand.

-The 22 remaining cards form the **auction deck**, which is placed face-down between the two players.
+The 20 remaining cards form the **auction deck**, which is placed face-down between the two players.
 Six cards are drawn from the auction deck and placed face-up in a row next to the auction deck - these are the **auction display cards**.

 ![Set-up](diagrams/setup.png)

 # Gameplay
 ## Overview
 A round consists of the following phases:
-1. **Set aside one card from hand** (both players simultaneously)
+1. **Set aside two cards**
-2. **Bid** (both players simultaneously)
+2. **Bid**
-3. **Use powers and purchase cards** (first the winner of the bid, then the loser of the bid)
+3. **Winner purchases cards and/or activates powers**
+4. **Loser purchases cards and/or activates powers**
 5. **Restock auction display**
-6. **Draw new hand of cards** (both players simultaneously)
+6. **Draw new hand of cards**

 The phases are explained in more detail below.

 ## Phase 1.
 Set aside one card
-From their starting hand of five cards, each player chooses a single card to set aside *face down* and *on top of their personal deck*.
+From their starting hand of six cards, each player chooses two cards to set aside *face down* and *on top of their personal deck*.

 ## Phase 2.
 Bid
-Players now bid for the right to go first in phase 3, by playing all four cards from their hand face down.
+Players now bid for the right to go first in the next phase, by playing all four cards from their hand face down.
 Both bids are revealed simultaneously.

 The total value of a players's bid is the sum of each card's bid value.
 Power cards have a bid value of zero.
 The player with the higher bid is the winner.